abhi3700/subspace-devbook/src/consensus.md

 In the Subspace Dilithium Consensus Specification v2, `SolutionRange` is a parameter for the proof-of-replication challenge.
 It's initially set to a value defined by `INITIAL_SOLUTION_RANGE` for the first era.
 The `SolutionRange` is dynamically adjusted every era (defined by `ERA_DURATION_IN_BLOCKS`), based on the actual and expected blocks produced per era to maintain a consistent block production rate as the space pledged on the network changes.
 The new `SolutionRange` for an era is calculated as: `next_solution_range = max(min( era_slot_count / ERA_DURATION_IN_BLOCKS * SLOT_PROBABILITY, 4), 1/4) * current_solution_range`.

+The era is defined as `2016` blocks.
+So, the solution range changes every `2016` blocks.
+> ERA_DURATION_IN_BLOCKS = 2016.
+[Source](https://github.com/subspace/subspace/blob/5f6132956dc93dce079f66d8a3319627ae20a2f9/crates/subspace-runtime/src/lib.rs#L173-L174).

+To determine the next solution range, the average of the last 2016 blocks are considered.
+And then it's adjusted (increased or decreased) to ensure the block production rate is consistent (with 6 seconds per block) with the space pledged on the network.
+> This is pretty much like Bitcoin's difficulty level adjustment to keep the block production consistent with 10 mins per block.

 Here is the formula to calculate `SolutionRange` for a given no. of era & previous solution range value:

 `next_solution_range = max(min( era_slot_count / ERA_DURATION_IN_BLOCKS * SLOT_PROBABILITY, 4), 1/4) * current_solution_range`